smithlai/SmolChat_Langgraph4j_Example/README.md

   models on multiple execution backends.
 It provides a primitive C-style API to interact with LLMs converted to the [GGUF format](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) native to [ggml](https://github.com/ggerganov/ggml)/llama.cpp.
 The app uses JNI bindings to interact with a small class `smollm. cpp` which uses llama.cpp to load and execute GGUF models.

-* [ObjectBox](https://objectbox.io) is a on-device, high-performance NoSQL database with bindings available in multiple languages.
-The app uses ObjectBox to store the model, chat and message metadata.

 * [noties/Markwon](https://github.com/noties/Markwon) is a markdown rendering library for Android.
 The app uses Markwon and [Prism4j](https://github.com/noties/Prism4j) (for code syntax highlighting) to render Markdown responses